chrischeungnf/RDistParNelderMead/README.md

 ```

 ### Speed (speed.R)
-As optim using Nelder-Mead method produces incorrect result and optimParallel uses too much memory for our problems, we only compare the speed of RDistParNelderMead and optim using L-BFGS-B method:
+As optim using Nelder-Mead method produces incorrect result and optimParallel uses too much memory for our problems, we only compare the speed (in seconds) of RDistParNelderMead and optim using L-BFGS-B method:
 ```
 [1] "Test S1 results:"
 [1] "=============="